Script-Java/dfwglassmart/src/content/how-to.md

 ---
 id: "how-to-care-new-windshield"
-title: "How to Care for a Newly Replaced Windshield"
+title: "How to Care for a Newly Replaced Windshield and Back Glass"
 description: "Learn the essential steps to protect your new windshield, prevent damage, and extend its lifespan after replacement."
 date: "2025-06-29"
 image: "https://images.pexels.com/photos/228094/pexels-photo-228094.jpeg"

 ---

-# How to Care for a Newly Replaced Windshield
+# How to Care for a Newly Replaced Windshield and Back Glass

-A newly installed windshield is an investment in your safety and your vehicle’s integrity.
+A newly installed windshield Back Glass is an investment in your safety and your vehicle’s integrity.
 Taking the right steps immediately after replacement ensures your glass stays strong and clear for years to come.

 ---